HHMagnus/srbot/README.md

 # srbot
 The bots main purpose is nolonger available since the Trials was removed from the game.
 --
-The bot can still be used for music playing
+The bot can still be used for music and meme commands.